 As the Buddha is believed to have stated, the desire for that which is unobtainable and the desire to avoid that which is unavoidable is the source of human suffering.

 Many of your possible bipolar responses and depression responses originate from your completely unrealistic expectations on the world or others or yourself to be one sided.
 Or for others to live in your highest values or for you to live in somebody else’s values or for the world to live in your values.

-These delusions and unrealistic expectations are impossible to obtain and sustain; and can lead to depression because depression is a comparison of your current reality, which is balanced, to something that’s unrealistic or fantasized.
+These delusions and unrealistic expectations are impossible to obtain and sustain; and can lead to poor mental health such as depression because depression is a comparison of your current reality, which is balanced, to something that’s unrealistic or fantasized.